Think about employee privacy, including the privacy of those who may be infected. It is important to note in particular the following:

 The most recent guidance by relevant authorities is available online:

-Prepare a communications strategy, if you do not yet have one, for crisis situations.
+If you do not yet have one for crisis situations.
 Should there be an infection or outbreak in your company, it is preferable to be in control of the message.
 This is relevant for COVID-19 as well as other situations (ransomware and other incidents).

 Homeworking does not equate loss of control

 As long as you set clear rules beforehand and abide by applicable laws.
-Time-tracking and IT monitoring tools are permitted under certain circumstances, and in most EU countries you first need to properly inform employees of the possibility of monitoring, sometimes even involving the employee representatives in a consultation process.
+Time-tracking and IT monitoring tools are permitted under certain circumstances, and in most EU countries you first need to properly inform employees of the possibility of monitoring, sometimes even involving the works council in a consultation process.
 Make sure you do so before you roll out your monitoring system.
-The Luxembourg financial regulator, the CSSF, has already provided minimum standards in terms of access management (with a strict “least privilege” policy), secure (encrypted) communications, compulsory monitoring of connections, and the requirements to activate distance access in exceptional circumstances.

 Remote working can endanger business information and personal data, depending on the tools chosen